NorenzL/Etch-a-Sketch/README.md

 - Hover over tiles to color them, simulating a drawing effect.
 - Pixelated drawing style, similar to using a pen on paper.
 - Easy to use and intuitive interface.

+## Live Demo

+You can access the live demo [here](https://norenzl.github.io/Etch-a-Sketch/).

+This demo allows you to try out the Etch-a-Sketch drawing functionality directly in your browser.

 ## Technologies Used